nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 Were you tempted to calculate it as O(2n)?
 Because O(n) + O(n) = O(2n)?

+What is 2?

+A constant.
+So we drop it.

-📝 Remember: drop the constants.
-We only want to know the _order of_ our function, which in this case is linear.
+We only want to know the _order of_ our function.

 But what if our algorithm uses nested iterations?